Skip to main content

 • Agree that repayments will be made within 8 years for all measures.

-• Be eligible for funding within the context of aid under the EU-UK Trade and Cooperation Agreement.
+• Be eligible for funding within the context of The Subsidy Control Act 2022 (SCA).

 • Be applying for a loan of between £1,000 and £100,000.